foksateam/sysmon/README.md

 docker run --pid=host --rm -ti foksateam/sysmon [COMMAND]

 Available options:
- cpuinfo - this parameter show cpu times info memifo - this parameter show memory info swapinfo - this parameter show swap info procinfo - this parameter show running procesess in host system help - use this for show this menu
+ cpuinfo - this parameter show cpu times info \n memifo - this parameter show memory info \n swapinfo - this parameter show swap info \n procinfo - this parameter show running procesess in host system\n help - use this for show this menu\n

 Additianal:
 --rm - use this option for delete container after execute script in container